Payin P2P Seamless Wallet Integration

 STATUS POLLING :

-This API is for polling the status for a particular transaction.
+This API is used to poll the status of a particular transaction.

 Headers